alexzaganelli/strapi-plugin-email-designer/README.md

   // ...

   try {
-    await strapi.plugins['email-designer'].services.email.sendTemplatedEmail(
+    await strapi
+      .plugin('email-designer')
+      .service('email')
+      .sendTemplatedEmail(
         {
+          // required
-        to: 'to@example.com', // required
+          to: 'to@example.com',

-        from: 'from@example.com', // optional if /config/plugins.js -> email.settings.defaultFrom is set
+          // optional if /config/plugins.js -> email.settings.defaultFrom is set
+          from: 'from@example.com',

-        replyTo: 'reply@example.com', // optional if /config/plugins.js -> email.settings.defaultReplyTo is set
+          // optional if /config/plugins.js -> email.settings.defaultReplyTo is set
+          replyTo: 'reply@example.com',

-        attachments: [], // optional array of files
+          // optional array of files
+          attachments: [],
         },
         {
-        templateId: 1, // required - you can get the template id from the admin panel (can change on import)
-        templateReferenceId: 55, // ID that can be defined in the template designer (won't change on import)
+          // required - Ref ID defined in the template designer (won't change on import)
+          templateReferenceId: 9,

-        subject: `Thank you for your order`, // If provided here will override the template's subject.
-Can include variables like `Thank you for your order {{= user.firstName }}!`
+          // If provided here will override the template's subject.
+          // Can include variables like `Thank you for your order {{= USER.firstName }}!`
+          subject: `Thank you for your order`,
         },
         {
           // this object must include all variables you're using in your email template
           USER: {
             firstname: 'John',
             lastname: 'Doe',
           },
           order: {
             products: [
               { name: 'Article 1', price: 9.99 },
               { name: 'Article 2', price: 5.55 },
             ],
           },
           shippingCost: 5,
           total: 20.54,
         }
       );
   } catch (err) {
     strapi.log.debug('📺: ', err);
     return ctx.badRequest(null, err);